 - Housing Choice Voucher Program (Section 8)

 - Essential Home Repairs

 The Bloomberg Application

 The City recently completed a grant application for Bloomberg Philanthropies' 2017 Mayors Challenge, a highly competitive program that funds bold initiatives of local governments throughout the United States.
-Arvada's proposal is to "create a communal, resource sharing program that pairs aging Arvada homeowners with young adults from the community for mutual support. these pairings, facilitated by a professional team of program liaisons, will include cohousing arrangements, opportunities for meal sharing and social interaction, and corss-generational skills development.
+Arvada's proposal is to "create a communal, resource sharing program that pairs aging Arvada homeowners with young adults from the community for mutual support.
+These pairings, facilitated by a professional team of program liaisons, will include co-housing arrangements, opportunities for meal sharing and social interaction, and cross-generational skills development.
 The key to our solution lies in pairing great potential with great experience and our model leverages interpersonal relationships as the 'glue' that allows all of Arvada's citizens to grow and thrive in the place they call 'home.'"

 Bloomberg Philanthropies will announce the winners of the competition in October of 2018.

 City Partnerships with Other Agencies